pbs-assess/TTTworkshop/README.md

 **Translation (the fourth T?)** This is becoming more of an issue with people being asked to shorten their assessment documents to save on translation costs.
 And it is creating delays in getting Res Docs published (which is particularly problematic for annual assessments).

-Thursday, 1:15pm.
+**Guest speaker, 1:15pm**.
 Ann Mariscak from our local CSAS office will talk about the translation rules and what is working for getting Res Docs (in particular) translated.

 We could look at Rowan Haigh's `linguaFranca()` R function, line 1007 [here](https://github.com/pbs-software/pbs-tools/blob/master/PBStools/R/M01_Utility.r).
 And maybe share code from participants from other regions.